 Hearst and his media empire were responsible for creating “yellow journalism” a tactic used to sell as many newspapers as possible that included large alarmist headlines, cartoons that were of a spoofing or caricatured nature, and of course articles reporting the day’s news, be that news factual or otherwise.
 Not only did Hearst’s many papers put into print information regarding the Arbuckle case that wasn’t considered evidence, they treated things based in hear say or rumor as factual truth, such as the piece of ice turning into the coke bottle in some editions and the champagne bottle in others.

 Much like District Attorney Brady, William Randolph Hearst had political aspirations which rose above his established vocation that included running for both governor of California and President of the United States.
-Unlike Brady, Hearst actually pursued both political paths and failed doing both.
+Unlike Brady, Hearst actually pursued both political paths and failed at both while doing so.

 Hearst’s newspapers attacked Roscoe Arbuckle with such relentless vitriol one would think the media Baron was fulfilling a personal vendetta against the comic actor, and in a way he was.
 The newspaper magnate was born into one of the choice American families of extreme wealth who along with the Vanderbilts, Morgans, Rothschilds, Carnegies, Astors, and Rockefellers domineered over American trade and commerce at the turn of the 20th century.
 And within these elitist families of fortune, anyone who amassed a vast amount of wealth that was not related to them by blood or marriage was seen as a menacing threat.